 Instructions

-- Add milk, egg yolk, and cornstarch into a medium heavy-bottom pan on medium heat.
+- Add milk, egg yolk, and cornstarch to a medium-heavy-bottomed pan over medium heat.

 - Whisk constantly until milk is hot but not boiling.